EDUCATION IMPACT

 FINANCIAL STABILITY IMPACT

 A good job means fulfillment for not just an individual, but for their family, neighborhood and community.
 United Way of Central Kentucky recognizes the importance of workforce development, and works to provide funding for programs that help community members build skills and attain the education needed to retain and advance in a good job.
-In 2021, United Way invested $176,760 toward regional financial stability and workforce development programs, which include:
+In 2021, United Way invested $176,760 toward regional financial stability and workforce development programs, which have included:

-- Hardin County SKILLS U
+• Hardin County SKILLS U

-- Breckinridge County Schools
+• Breckinridge County Schools

-- Cloverport Independent Schools
+• Cloverport Independent Schools